mhayes853/swift-operation/README.md

 - Applications with primarily local data stored with SQLite, Core/Swift Data, Realm, etc.
   - For these applications, you'll be better off using the SDKs directly that manage the local data, or if you're using SQLite you may look into [SharingGRDB](https://github.com/pointfreeco/sharing-grdb) instead.
 Swift Operation adds lots of extra noise such as loading states and multistage queries that isn't necessary if all of your data is stored locally on disk, and can be fetched with little delay.
 - Applications that primarily stream live data such from sources such as websockets.
-  - Swift Operation can work well with live data such as websockets via yielding live updates from the query using a `OperationController`.
+  - Swift Operation can work well with live data such as websockets via yielding live updates from the query using an `OperationController`.
 However, if your data is mostly "streamed" and not really "fetched", then you may be able to skip the noise of Swift Operation and utilize [Sharing](https://github.com/pointfreeco/swift-sharing) directly for managing state.

 ## Installation